atb00ker/dockerize-openwisp/README.md

 - The ConfigMap with name `common-config` will pass the environment variables to all the openwisp containers.
 - The ConfigMap with name `controller-config` will pass the environment variables to only the openwisp-controller container.
 If required, new `ConfigMap` can be easily set and added to the service as done [here](https://github.com/atb00ker/dockerize-openwisp/blob/79021ca8ad1d1c083d2822f05143f3c80b0d8077/kubernetes/ReplicationController.yml#L19).

 4. Apply to Kubernetes Cluster: You need to apply all the files in the `kubernetes/` directory to your cluster.
 You can use the Web UI to create new components or you can use `kubectl apply -f <filename>` to apply from CLI.
 Some `ReplicationControllers` are dependant on other components, so it'll be useful to apply them at last.
-I recommend to follow this order.
+I recommend to follow this order:
 ```
 $ kubectl apply -f ConfigMap.yml
 $ kubectl apply -f PresistentVolume.yml